PedroFolster/PedroFolster/README.md

 ---

-I'm currently working as Technical Support at Seventh.
-I am in my 4th semester of Systems Analysis and Development (ADS), with only one semester left to complete the course.
+I’m currently working as a Full Stack Developer at Tributo Devido.
+I have a degree in Systems Analysis and Development, and I have experience with Python, Java, Spring, Django, and React.

-I'm actively seeking opportunities as a developer, and I currently work on private projects and as a freelancer.
-My experience ranges from providing technical support to developing software solutions, making me well-rounded in both hands-on technical skills and problem-solving.
+I work with both front-end and back-end technologies, and I’m always looking for new challenges and opportunities to grow.

 ---